 The symmetrical behaviour found in these simulations reflects the fact that the trajectories are relatively insensitive to the charge over mass ratio $q/m$ of the particles, except for the sign of the charge itself.
-Indeed, in the ultra-relativistic regime, the mass of the particles becomes negligible compared to their total kinetic energy and they can be considered as massless particles like for instance photons.
+Indeed, in the ultra-relativistic regime, the mass of the particles becomes negligible compared to their total kinetic energy, and they can be considered as massless particles just like photons, for instance.
 However, because the radiation reaction force does not scale linearly with this ratio $q/m$, it is not at all obvious that the trajectories will remain similar.
-Nevertheless we found that the radiation reaction impacts the motion of protons similarly to that of electrons.
-However due to the mass difference between protons and electrons, their respective Lorentz factors, although both ultra-relativistic, scales like their mass ratio $m_e/m_p$.
+Nevertheless, we found that the radiation reaction impacts the motion of protons similarly to that of electrons.
+However, due to the difference in mass between protons and electrons, their respective Lorentz factors, although both ultra relativistic, scale like their mass ratios $m_e/m_p$.

-Moreover the statistics presented in table~\ref{tab:etat_particules} can be linked to the initial positions of the particles as we now discuss.
+Moreover, the statistics presented in Table~\ref{tab:etat_particules} can be linked to the initial positions of the particles.

-\paragraph{Starting positions.} The initial position of the particles has an influence on their final state.
-Figure~\ref{fig:demarrage_devenir} and figure~\ref{fig:demarrage_devenir_electrons} show the map of initial positions of protons and electrons respectively and their final state depicted by a colour code.
-Two altitude intervals have been chosen, the first close to the surface with $r/\rlight \in [0.3,0.4]$ and $\rchi = 60^\circ$ and the second close to the light cylinder with $r/\rlight \in [0.8,0.9]$ and $\rchi = 90^\circ$.
-But, the figure also highlights the importance of the neutron star obliquity~$\rchi$.
-In addition, we notice the existence of regions prone to ejection, crashing or trapping of particles with clear boundaries and almost no overlapping, meaning that the particle's behaviour is well defined according to their starting point.
+\paragraph{Starting positions.} Indeed, the initial position of the particles has an influence on their final state.
+Figure~\ref{fig:demarrage_devenir} and Figure~\ref{fig:demarrage_devenir_electrons} respectively show the map of the initial positions of protons and electrons, and their final state is indicated with a colour code.
+We chose two altitude intervals.
+The first is close to the surface, with $r/\rlight \in [0.3,0.4]$ and $\rchi = 60^\circ$, and the second is close to the light cylinder, with $r/\rlight \in [0.8,0.9]$ and $\rchi = 90^\circ$.
+The figures also highlight the importance of the neutron star obliquity~$\rchi$.
+In addition, we note the figures show regions with clear boundaries and almost no overlap that are prone to ejection, crashing, or trapping of particles, meaning that the particle's behaviour is well defined according to their starting point.